Fixed Asset Register v/s Depreciation Schedule: A Crucial Tool for Internal Audit

 6. Carrying Value– Net book value of the asset in financial statements.

-Why Internal Auditors Compare FAR with Depreciation Schedule
+Why Internal Auditors Compare FAR with Depreciation Schedule?

 1. Accuracy of Depreciation Calculation– Ensures correct rates and methods are applied.